 What’s the Worst that Could Happen?

 Here’s the tactic that I personally use to get over any fearful moments while camping.
 I ask myself, “What’s the worst that could happen?”

 This is counter to the whole “positive thinking” movement that discourages you from ever admitting that something bad could happen.
 Positive thinking might make you feel good, but it doesn’t stop bad things from happening!

 The pessimistic approach is much better at squashing your fears because it allows you to prevent and prepare for any bad thing which may happen.
 And, when you are prepared, you will be less scared.

 For example, the most dangerous animals where I live are viper snakes.
 I did a lot (LOT!) of research on vipers before going backpacking with my then-3-year-old daughter.
-From this study, I learned that death and amputation rarely occur, and that I could conclude that my daughter would be safe so long as we could get antivenom within 4 hours.
+I read a study where I learned that death and amputation rarely occur, and that I could conclude that my daughter would be safe so long as we could get antivenom within 4 hours.
 So, I chose not to camp more than 4 hours away from civilization when in viper territory.

 I also made sure my daughter knows how to avoid snake encounters (don’t pick up any rocks!), what to do if she sees a snake, and even first aid for snake bites.

 WCS: Bear Attack

 Plan: Bring bear spray in case of an attack

 WCS: Getting Lost